arthur-alves/card_validator/README.md

 ```

 And also need to create your "local_settings.py" on path "anchor/anchor/"
-and just put "DEBUG=TRUE" in this.
+and in this file, just add "DEBUG=TRUE".

 ### Run Project (Migrate is not necessary, but you can make it):